| < krb5-strength | Russ Allbery > Software | kstart > |

 When his task is accomplished and his work done

 This software was written by Derrick Brashear and Ken Hornstein of Sine Nomine Associates on behalf of Stanford University.
-I have since reorganized, updated, hacked, and otherwise modified it significantly.
-My long term goal is find a plugin API for kadmind that can be integrated into Heimdal and MIT Kerberos so that this package can provide only the loadable module.
+I subsequently reorganized, updated, hacked, and otherwise modified it significantly.

 To build the account status update code, you will need OpenLDAP installed.
 To authenticate to Active Directory, you will also need Cyrus SASL installed including the Kerberos GSSAPI modules.
 The plugin or command-line utilities will need access to a keytab with administrative privileges in Active Directory.
 To configure status updates, you will also need to know the server to which to do LDAP queries (generally, this is one of the Domain Controllers).